 What is the difference between liposuction and a tummy tuck?

-Many patients who come to their surgical consultation believe they need only liposuction when in fact a tummy tuck (abdominoplasty) must be performed to achieve their desired results.
+Many patients who come to their surgical consultation believe they need only liposuction when in fact a tummy tuck must be performed to achieve their desired results.
 Liposuction procedures only remove fat deposits.
 In many cases, especially for women who have had children, excess belly flab is the result of loose abdominal muscles in combination with extra fat and skin.
 Liposuction alone will not create an attractive contour in these cases – a tummy tuck needs to be performed to tighten muscle and remove excess tissue.
+Dr. Sorokin combines liposuction with many other procedures including breast reduction and Mommy Makeover.

 Will my medical insurance cover liposuction?

 Unfortunately, health insurance companies do not cover the cost of liposuction because it is a cosmetic procedure.
 Each patient is responsible for paying the full cost of this surgery.
-Click here to learn about financing your surgery.
+We offer affordable financing options to help liposuction be affordable for most budgets.

-Until recently, liposuction alternatives in New Jersey mainly consisted of fad diets and ineffective topical creams.
+Until recently, liposuction alternatives mainly consisted of fad diets and ineffective topical creams.
 Lipodissolve is being offered by some practitioners but is not widely believed by plastic surgeons to be effective.
-But now, Dr. Sorokin's patients can benefit from SmartLipo™, a less-invasive liposuction alternative that speeds recovery.
+But now, Dr. Sorokin's patients can benefit from Smartlipo™, a less-invasive liposuction alternative that speeds recovery.
 Now women and men with even small areas of excess fat can tailor their body contour with this exciting new treatment.